 “About half of the time, the interior of long-term urinary catheters become plagued by biofilms, structures formed by colonies of bacteria that are extremely difficult to kill.
 Once established, it is only a matter of time before the biofilm becomes a welcoming host for other, more dangerous bacteria or begins to choke urine drainage, causing leakage, or even trauma to the patient’s body.”6

+A team of Duke University scientists is in trial phases of a new catheter that is able to eliminate bacterial biofilms inside the drain tube.
 “Duke University engineers have developed a new urinary catheter design that can eliminate nearly all of the hard-to-kill biofilm from the catheter walls.
 Instead of focusing on expensive antibacterial coatings, the researchers use physical deformation to knock the infectious film from its moorings.”7

 “The biofilm mode of growth has been implicated in the majority of human bacterial infections.
 In the urinary tract, notable biofilm-associated infections include prostatitis, chronic cystitis, struvite urolithiasis, and catheter-associated infections.”8